What is Democratic Republic of the Congoʼs pathway to limit global warming to 1.5°C?

 Sectoral emissions

 The DRC has the world’s second-largest rainforest which could sequester most of the country’s carbon emissions.
-For example, shifting away from traditional biomass use in primary energy could steer emissions reductions in the LULUCF sector by reducing deforestation and sustaining land-based sinks.
+For example, shifting away from traditional biomass use in primary energy could drive emissions reductions in the LULUCF sector by reducing deforestation and sustaining land-based sinks.